 When it comes to getting your name out there and sharing your work, social media is one of the most powerful tools at a creator's disposal.
 And among these platforms, Instagram is on the rise.
+There are plenty of amazing Instagram design feeds to follow.

 Nothing's perfect though, and that includes Instagram.
 Despite the editing tools and customisable fonts for Instagram, the platform isn't for everyone.
 Enter Bokeh, a crowd-funded photo-sharing app that aims to be a private and ad-free Instagram alternative.